PM Modi to launch projects worth Rs 6,800 crore in Tripura, Meghalaya | Science-Environment

 In Agartala, the prime minister will launch the ''Grih Pravesh'' programme for more than two lakh beneficiaries under the Pradhan Mantri Awas Yojana - Urban and Rural - schemes.

+According to a top DoNER official, 21 Hindi libraries in Mizoram, Manipur,Tripura and Assam will also be inaugurated virtually from here as well as lay the foundation stone of six road projects across the state, Assam, Manipur, Mizoram and Tripura.

+The Prime Minister will also lay the foundation stone of the Integrated Hospitality and Convention Centre at Tura and Shillong Technology Park Phase -II that is targeted to add more than 3000 jobs in the near future.

-The PMO noted that the NEC was formally inaugurated on November 7, 1972, and it has played a key role in the region's socio-economic development by supporting various infrastructure projects and development initiatives.
+The PMO in its press release also noted that the NEC was formally inaugurated on November 7, 1972, and it has played a key role in the region's socio-economic development by supporting various infrastructure projects and development initiatives.

 It has helped create valuable capital and social infrastructure, especially in critical gap areas of sectors, including education, health, sports, water resources, agriculture, tourism and industry, the PMO said.